Cybersecurity and Identity Theft Best Practices

 - Unexpected bills or invoices from major companies regarding annual subscriptions.

 Email compromise occurs when an attacker gains access to email accounts used for conducting business with clients, partners, financial services and more.
 Email compromise is particularly dangerous because it enables an attacker to appear as a trusted individual or company to others.

 - Malicious links such as fake gift card offers.

 - Fake package tracking numbers.

 - Falsified antivirus invoices.

-According to Grey, business email compromises are one of the most financially damaging types of cyberattacks.
-Like phishing, a business email compromise exploits human trust.
-However, it has the added disguise of appearing as an email from a trusted source such as a colleague, partner or manager — making a successful business email compromise a potential source of rapid and catastrophic damage.
+Email compromises are one of the most financially damaging types of cyberattacks.
+Like phishing, a email compromise exploits human trust.
+However, it has the added disguise of appearing as an email from a trusted source such as a colleague, partner or manager — making a successful email compromise a potential source of rapid and catastrophic damage.